RobsonFe/managerbookAPI/README.md

 ## License

-This project is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+- This project is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

+- This project is licensed under the [MIT License](LICENSE).